randomwalker-io/random_walker/development.md

 * Location Bias Layer - A layer promoting the collection of data for OSM.
 * Safety Layer - A layer which reflects the safety rating of the locations.

+The computation of the probability layer maybe faster using GPU computation.
+That is, we plot the graph, then determin the probability based on the color value of the pixel.

 ## Inspiration
 A blog functionality to share location and moments of adventure.